-Computer lab is mandatory in the third semester of BA Economics programme while learning Informatics course.
-The students can avail the computers in the Computer Lab of the School of Distance Education which has continuous internet connectivity.
+A laboratory hour is not mandatory for BA Malayalam, but students can avail the computers in the Central Computer Lab of the School of Distance Education which has continuous internet connectivity.

 The SDE has a separate Library with more than 28,000 books.
-Library automation is done using LibSoft software which facilitates all in- house operations of the library.
+Library automation is done using LibSoft software which facilitates all in-house operations of the library.
 The library currently subscribes to more than 15 journals of various subject fields.
 An amount of Rs.
 525/- has to be remitted by the students to obtain membership in the Library, of which Rs.
 420/- will be refunded on completion of the course.
 The non members can make use of the library resources and the reference services by producing their student's ID proof.
 They can use the library for reference purpose and they can avail photocopy facilities.